monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 - Mobile responsiveness issues

 **Step 2: Use Targeted Refinement Prompts**
-Continue in the same Bolt.new project (don't start new) and use specific prompts:
+Continue in the same Bolt.new project and use specific prompts:

 **For Layout Changes**:
 ```